Orange Mound, Memphis: Revitalization - 2000s

-In 2021, plans to develop the United Equipment Building, an abandoned feed mill in Orange Mound, were announced.
-The proposed development is for the building to become a multi-use facility called the Orange Mound Tower.
-The $50 million development project is being led by Victoria Jones, a local arts organizer, and IMAKEMADBEATS, a local music producer.
-Jones' organization, TONE, is based in Orange Mound, and IMAKEMADBEATS grew up in Orange Mound.
+In 2021, Victoria Jones, a local arts organizer, and IMAKEMADBEATS, a local music producer announced plans to develop the United Equipment Building, an abandoned feed mill in Orange Mound.
+The proposed $50 million development is for the building to become a multi-use facility called the Orange Mound Tower.

 Culture

 Churches

 Churches in Orange Mound, and throughout Memphis, have played a critical role in developing community leaders and fostering stability.
 Particularly important has been Mount Moriah Missionary Baptist Church, which has been at the corner of Carnes Avenue and David St. since 1926, and Mt Pisgah CME Church on the corner of Park Avenue and Marechalneil.
 This church played a role in the Civil Rights Movement by assisting activists jailed for their activities in support of racial equality.

 Music

 Orange Mound hosts a growing underground rap scene as well as national hip-hop stars.
 The hit rap duo 8 Ball & MJG (Premro Smith and Marlon Jermain Goodwin) grew up in Orange Mound.
 They met at Ridgeway High in East Memphis, where many Orange Mound children were educated from the early 1970s to the early 1990s.